Multiple sources of employment and/or pension income or state benefits

 - if you have two jobs at the same time and you earn more than the personal allowance in your main job, make sure that the PAYE code used to deduct tax on your second job is either BR or D0 depending on how much you expect your total income to be during the year; and

-Always query any unexpected refund of tax that you receive through the PAYE system.
-HMRC reconcile everyone’s tax position at the end of the year and if you owe tax they will send you a form P800 or simple assessment to collect it.
-You can find out more about tax as an employee, including PAYE codes, in the ‘employed section’ of our website.
+HMRC reconcile everyone’s tax position at the end of the year and if you owe tax they will send you a form P800 or Simple Assessment to collect it.
+You can find out more about this in the ‘employed section’ of our website.